 - 1This tarp is covering a roof leak

-The roof leak is occurring because there was some shingles that might’ve blown off the roof.
+The roof leak occurs because some shingles might’ve blown off the roof.
 Another company came and tarp this area.
 This was not enough to compel the insurance company to pay for the whole roof though.

-The photos below were taking during repairs to this roof.
+The photos below were taken during repairs to this roof.
 The tarp had blown off.
-There were really no missing shingles to speak of on this roof but all the ridge vents need to be replaced in a major way.!
-The tarp that was installed actually cause more damage than it prevents it because it appears as though this roof leak could’ve been repaired by some sort of a simple service call instead of a big tarp on this roof.
+There were really no missing shingles to speak of on this roof, but all the ridge vents need to be replaced in a major way.!
+The installed tarp causes more damage than it prevents it because it appears this roof leak could’ve been repaired by some simple service call instead of a big tarp on this roof.

-These ridge vents are going on this is a New Shingle over plastic ridgevent install and they look great and I’m gonna protect us roof from leaks and then lay the attic space much better than the old metal ridge vents.Go To Pin
+These ridge vents are going on.
+This is a New Shingle over plastic ridge vent install, and they look great.
+And I’m going to protect our roof from leaks and lay the attic space much better than the old metal ridge vents.Go To Pin

 - 2No wind damage shingles on the back of the roof